AndreasPK/ghc-proposals/proposals/0000-ffi-profiling.rst

 Motivation
 ----------
-Every once in a while I hear of a GHC user running into an issue where a profiled programs runtime far exceeds the time indicated in the time profile.
+Sometimes when profiling a program users encounter programs for which runtime far exceeds the time indicated in the time profile.

 One possible and the most common reason for such issues is that the program spends much of it's time executing safe ffi calls.
 Sadly these do not show up in time profiles generated